Dachshund Miniature (Long-haired)

 Unique facts and fascinating details

-- The name 'Dachshund' translates literally from German as 'Badger Dog'.
+- The name 'Dachshund' literally translates from German as 'Badger Dog'.

 Frequently Asked Questions